Red-Fairy/Database-Midterm/README.md

-## Code Implementation of the Midterm Project for PKU Introduction to Database Systems (Honor Track, Spring 2023)
+## Code Implementation of the Project for PKU Introduction to Database Systems (Honor Track, Spring 2023)

 **Authors: Yuyang Zhou, Rundong Luo.**